-Forming a key part of your university application, you should use the UCAS personal statement to showcase how your skills, experience and aspirations are suited to the course
+Forming a key part of your university application, you should use the UCAS personal statement to showcase how your skills, experience and aspirations make you a good fit for the course

 What is a university personal statement?

 How long should a personal statement be?

-There's no maximum word count, but you'll need to remain within the 4,000 character limit (including spaces and punctuation) allowed in UCAS Apply, as well as keeping the statement to a total of 47 lines.
+There's no maximum word count, but you'll need to remain within the 4,000 character limit (including spaces and punctuation) allowed in your UCAS application, as well as keeping the statement to a total of 47 lines.

-UCAS recommend that you write your personal statement in Microsoft Word before copying and pasting it into the online application form.
+UCAS recommends that you write your personal statement in Microsoft Word before copying and pasting it into the online application form.
 This is because the application page times out after being inactive for 35 minutes.
 You'll still need to account for how individual characters are counted differently between Microsoft Word and the online form.

 What do I write about?

 When considering what to include in your personal statement, take time to think about the reasons you're applying to university and what makes you a suitable candidate.

 To make this work for different courses and different universities, you'll need to find some common ground by providing examples of why you'll be a success - demonstrating enthusiasm for the choices you've made and how they fit in with your career ambitions.

-You'll need to talk about the relevant skills, experience and achievements you've gained through extra-curricular activities, work experience and internships, and volunteering (as well as your academic record to date), detailing what you've learned from each.
+You'll need to talk about the relevant skills, experience and achievements you've gained through extra-curricular activities - whether these are sporting, musical or creative.

 It's never too late to show you're actively preparing for higher education.
 Get involved with an extra-curricular club, secure a part-time job or get volunteering.
 You could even complete a free online course in a relevant subject with an organisation such as FutureLearn or the Tech Nation Digital Business Academy.

-If you're an international student, you could discuss why the UK's your preferred study destination, not forgetting to mention the English tests, courses and qualifications you've taken.
+If you're an international student, including those from the European Union (EU), you could discuss why the UK is your preferred study destination ahead of universities in your own country.
+Don't forget to mention the English language tests, courses and qualifications you've taken.

 How do I write a personal statement?